 No doubt Zero Punctuation has made your name.
 It's a predictable question, but are you surprised at all at the longevity of the series?

-We've managed to keep ZP going with a relatively stable viewership, and I think it lasts well because it is, essentially, just a visualized essay, and essays don't get old.
-I've tried to avoid the trap of relying on too many running gags and gimmicks beyond a few core concepts, and kept it about discussing games.
-With a new game each week that will always be fresh.
+We've managed to keep ZP going with a relatively stable viewership, and I think it lasts well because it is, essentially, just a visualised essay, and essays don't get old.
+I've tried to avoid the trap of relying on too many running gags and gimmicks, beyond a few core concepts, and kept it about discussing games, because with a new game each week that will always be fresh.
 I like to think I've settled into a nice comfortable At the Movies-style groove.

 I've never really experienced pressure from publishers, I guess because they don't have many ways to pressure me.
-I always buy the games myself on launch—The Escapist pays me back—so I'm not reliant on publishers for free review copies.
-And I also don't give numerical scores because I think that's fucking nonsense when you're criticizing from a subjective artistic standpoint.
-So I don't affect the Metacritic score.
+I always buy the games myself on launch – The Escapist pays me back – so I'm not reliant on publishers for free review copies.
+And I also don't give numerical scores, because I think that's fucking nonsense when you're criticising from a subjective artistic standpoint, so I don't affect the Metacritic score.
 I always tend to get along with developers, since they know their game's flaws better than anyone, but I suspect publishers regard me as this weird outside thing they don't know what to make of.